almirmulahasanovic/ImdbDemoProject/Sections/HTTPToBlob.md

 \
 ![storage account](images/HTTPToBlob/AdfHTTPBlob10.png)

-Finally, you can review log execution or even monitor execution this was using SSMS.
+Finally, you can review log execution or even monitor execution using SSMS.
 In addition, execution Logger is shown both for Successful and Failed.

 Successfuly Executed Activities
 \